-from previous GWAS data, such as the International Genomics of Alzheimer's Project and the Alzheimer's Disease Genetics Consortium.
-Everyone has a PHS to reflect an individual's risk for developing AD based on age and genotype.
-The PHS has been replicated in Phase 2 of the Alzheimer's Disease Genetics Consortium, the National Institute on Aging Alzheimer's Disease Centers, and ADNI.
-In the present study, the PHS was categorized as low, medium, and high according to the tertile distribution of PHS in all participants.
+has a PHS to reflect an individual's risk for developing AD based on age and genotype.
+The PHS has been replicated in Phase 2 of the Alzheimer's Disease Genetics Consortium, the National Institute on Aging Alzheimer's Disease Centers, and the ADNI.
+In this study, the PHS was categorized as low, medium, and high, according to the tertile distribution of PHS in all participants.